 6 Tips for Metal Clay Jewelry: How to Create Metal Clay Micromosaics with Patrik Kusek

 Ask any metal clay jewelry artist why they love metal clay, and you’re bound to hear about its ability to take texture like a dream.
 Some might tell you how much they love the different forms of metal clay, such as syringe clay or paper metal clay, which you can cut, stack, and build like construction paper or collage.
 Patrik Kusek has combined the appeal of texture with thin sheets of metal clay into micromosaic metal clay jewelry in his two videos, Intro to Base Metal Clays & Micromosaics with Patrik Kusek and Intermediate Metal Clay Micromosaics.

 Even after working with metal clay for many years, I learned some new techniques and was reminded of some metal clay jewelry best practices from Patrik’s introductory video, Intro to Base Metal Clays & Micromosaics.
 Here are six of them that I thought you’d find helpful, too.

 Note: Different brands and types of metal clay have their own firing schedules and temperatures, which you can find on their packaging and online.
 Patrik uses BronzClay, Fast Fire Bronze Clay, CopprClay, and White CopprClay in Intro to Base Metal Clays & Micromosaics, but other than the firing processes, the techniques he covers are applicable to all metal clays.

 - When conditioning clay, Patrik rolls the clay into a sheet, folds it in half and rolls it flat again, repeating until the clay is conditioned, comfortably workable, and all a consistent color.
 Patrik recommends pressing the clay along the fold and then pressing as you move toward the open end while folding the clay onto itself.
 This will help prevent air bubbles from forming between the folds, which can cause issues later.

-- When cutting metal clay shapes with a template, use a pin tool or a dental pick, etc., instead of a craft knife or Xacto knife.
+- When cutting metal clay shapes with a template, use a pin tool or a dental pick (affiliate links), etc., instead of a craft knife or Xacto knife.
 Their blades can cut your template and your work surface, ultimately ruining both for future use.